 Over 3,000 ingredients can be used in a “fragrance”

 Fragrance is an ingredient listed on many cosmetics, lotions and shampoos.
 This seemingly simple word can be a cover of over 3,000 different chemicals.
 Cosmetic manufacturers purchase fragrances from “fragrance houses” and in most cases, the manufacturer doesn’t know what chemicals are used to make that particular scent.
 The use of chemicals like phthalates and others fragrance allergens are commonly used to create these scents.
 So manufacturers (and you) don’t know what is lurking behind that simple word “fragrance.”
 Only purchase personal care products from company’s who fully disclose all fragrance ingredients.
 Read more HERE about how to avoid common fragrance allergens.

 Products can’t be moldy (ew!)

-There is a provision that says products can’t be “adulterated” and is the provision that requires cosmetics that contain water, use preservatives.
-(Note: Aloe is 90% water and products that are based in aloe also need to be preserved).
-The law does not want products on the shelves (or sitting in your cabinet) to develop mold, yeast or bacteria.
+There is a provision that says products can’t be “adulterated” and is the provision that requires cosmetics to be adequately preserved.
+The law does not want products on the shelves (or sitting in your cabinet) to develop mold, yeast or bacteria, which means they need to be preserved in some fashion.
 Keep in mind that without preservation – mold, yeast and bacteria grow quickly in products, within weeks.